The T. Rex albums you should definitely own

-Marc Bolan
+Marc Bolan in 1971

-(Image credit: Estate Of Keith Morris / Getty Images)
+(Image credit: Michael Putland via Getty Images)

 Marc Bolan did not invent glitter rock, but he most certainly perfected it.
 With nothing more than a mass of corkscrew hair, a battered acoustic guitar and a barefoot hippy bongo player, the elfin young Bolan transformed from a late-60s coffee house warbler into an electrified sci-fi superhero in silver spaceboots, glittered cheekbones and bright pink feather boas.
+His music was pop-metal perfection; brilliant little bursts of rock flash and psychedelic poetry, the ultimate ear candy for the sex-saturated 1970s.
+And everybody loved him.
+And then he died.

 Despite his tragic end, Bolanmania has never truly abated.
-There are a staggering number of T. Rex ‘hits’ compilations, reissues, remasters and junkpile collections out there to wade through, with many more on the way, Marc’s many fan clubs still do brisk business, and, most importantly, his music still rocks like crazy.
+There are a staggering number of T. Rex ‘hits’ compilations, reissues, remasters and junkpile collections out there to wade through, with many more on the way, Marc’s many fanclubs still do brisk business, and, most importantly, his music still rocks like crazy.

 Here, then, is your definitive guide to getting it on and, if the mood hits, possibly even banging a gong.